marxnebula/Unity3D-Educational_Interactive/README.md

-# Unity3D Game - Educational Interactive
+# Unity3D Game: Educational Interactive
 Unity3D: Eduational Interactive

 - Collaborated with graduate student in Biomedical Visualization to implement 3D assets in the final interactive.